Tehmina124/Tehmina124/README.md

 ### 💬 AI FAQ Chatbot

-An NLP-based FAQ chatbot that uses **TF-IDF and Cosine Similarity** to find the most relevant answer from a knowledge base containing **60 FAQs**.
+An NLP-based FAQ chatbot using **TF-IDF and Cosine Similarity** to find relevant answers from a knowledge base containing **60 FAQs**.

 **Tech:** `Python` `NLP` `TF-IDF` `Cosine Similarity` `Scikit-learn` `Streamlit`